erwinpasia/Full-Stack-Data-Science/README.md

 - **Skills:**
 Python (Programming Language) · IT Automation · DevOps · Continuous Integration and Continuous Delivery (CI/CD) · Configuration Management · Git · GitHub · Puppet (Software) · Containerization · Kubernetes · Google Cloud Platform (GCP) · Google Kubernetes Engine (GKE)

+> Science is not truth.
+Science is finding the truth.
+When science changes its opinion, it didn't lie to you.
+It learned more.
+So Keep Learning and Stay Curious!